skills/write-javascript-actions/README.md

 1. Open issue #1 in the "Issues tab"
 2. Apply the `first-joke` label to the issue
 3. Wait a few seconds and then apply the `second-joke` label to the issue
-4. Check the workflow results on the "Actions tab"
+4. Check the `JS Actions` workflow results on the "Actions tab"

 </details>